 Teaching assistant – Ms Nicola Downey and Miss Rachael Peace

 It is vital that the children have suitable outdoor clothing in school at all times.
 Children will be outside in the Outdoor Learning Area every day, what ever the weather, so please ensure they have coats and sun hats and that they can fasten these items independently.

-Reception – The Superheroes
+Reception – The Rockets